It’s no secret that retail is a crowded and competitive industry.

-As technology has evolved, market researchers are also able to reach retail customers through smartphone apps and geo-fencing, allowing analysts to target shoppers of specific stores and even those who shopped during specific time frames.
+Though, as technology has evolved, intercept survey companies are also able to reach retail customers through smartphone apps and geo-fencing, allowing analysts to target shoppers of specific stores and even those who shopped during specific time frames.

 Intercept surveys can be used by market researchers in a retail environment to better understand and collect data on a variety of topics including:

 - Customer satisfaction

 - Brand awareness